Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 Many funeral insurance policies have a waiting period (typically 12 to 24 months) during which no payout is made for death from illness.
 Some policies only pay a reduced benefit or refund of premiums during this period.

 Who it might suit: People who cannot afford a lump sum for a bond or prepaid plan and want some coverage in the short to medium term.
-But even in this scenario, the consumer advocates' position is clear: putting that same $75 per month into a savings account is almost always a better outcome.
+But even in this scenario, the consumer advocates' position is clear: the same $75 per month in a savings account cannot lapse and stays yours.

 Side-by-side comparison